-It is not just because they are really good friends (both Chris Williams and James Reid were present at our wedding in Franschhoek in 1998) that we’ve been working together since The Foundry was conceived over a kitchen table in Camps Bay some fifteen years ago.
+It is not just because they are really good friends that we’ve been working together since The Foundry was conceived over a kitchen table in Camps Bay some twenty years ago.
 It just so happens that Chris Williams also responsible for making some of the best wine in the Cape.

 This was something that was immediately vindicated when the maiden Foundry 2001 Syrah was awarded a five star rating (one of only 17 for the year) in the 2004 John Platter Guide.

 With James acting as a sleeping partner (he needs to retain a low profile in the venture since his day job is managing Accolade Wines South African interests), Chris remains the main driving force in the winemaking and being the face of The Foundry.

 He spent his apprenticeship under Georgio dalla Cia at Meerlust and did a ‘stage’ in Pomerol with Michel Rolland before, in 1999, leaving to set himself up as a consultant.
 During this period, he took on the challenge of winemaker at Delaire in Stellenbosch, but when Giorgio finally announced his retirement, the Myburghs invited Chris to return to Meerlust as Cellarmaster.
 He took up the post in time for the 2004 vintage.
 Apparently, during this period, his mail was still being delivered to the farm, such were his emotional connection to the estate.
 The condition of his return to Meerlust was that The Foundry could continue unhindered so, after three nomadic vintages, the project secured a more permanent home.

 The partnership with Meerlust came to a close at the end of 2019, when, in his 49th year, he announced that he was leaving Meerlust to concentrate on The Foundry full time.